Can Seasonal Allergies Spike Blood Sugar?

 Thankfully, many medications have been developed to combat the release of histamine, which can bump your blood sugar by way of cortisol and inflammation.

-First generation antihistamine medications are small enough to cross the blood-brain barrier5.
-This is why common side effects include drowsiness, brain fog, and poor short term memory.
-First generation antihistamines are contra-indicated in anyone over the age of 65 or with memory/neurologic disorders.
-Examples of first generation antihistamines include6
+First-generation antihistamine medications are small enough to cross the blood-brain barrier.
+This is why common side effects include drowsiness, brain fog, and poor short-term memory.
+First-generation antihistamines are contra-indicated in anyone over the age of 65 or with memory/neurologic disorders.
+Examples of first-generation antihistamines include:

 • Diphenhydramine (Benadryl)